acgrid/php-ext-bencode/README.md

 # PHP Extension for Bencode Encoding and Decoding
-This PHP7 extension is a pure C implementation for bencode R/W operations.
+This PHP extension is a pure C implementation for mapping PHP variable to Bencode string vice versa.

 It is inspired from [this](https://github.com/acgrid/php-bencode-extension) by unknown original author.

-The orginal extension name and function names are kept at this moment.
+The original extension name and function names are kept at this moment.

 ## Installation

 ### Requirement

-*SUPPORT PHP7 ONLY*, no external libraries are needed.
+*SUPPORT PHP7,8 ONLY*, no external libraries are needed.

 ### *NIX
 ```bash